claire-melbourne/teamMembers/README.md

 # jsp-thcc-2

  The second take-home coding challenge is another real-world example of a prompt being used in 2020 interviews.
-This prompt is not timeboxed and asks you to improve upon an existing app by extending its functionality.
+This prompt asks you to improve upon an existing app by extending its functionality.
+You'll be running a local database, and there is no time limit.

+When installing dependencies, remember to resolve any vulnerabilities with `npm audit fix`.
+Any issues which remain should be briefly noted in your submission README.md.
+If they are not breaking vulnerabilities (in other words, if you are able to run your app without issue), you do not need to go further than that.
+However, a potential employer will want to know that you’ve taken note of these issues.

 ## Introduction